QQiannn/SoilSense-Pro-prototype/README.md

-# SoilSense-Pro-prototype
+SoilSense Pro prototype
-A prototype for a soil sensor which evaluates of the soil's pH value.
+A prototype for a soil sensor which evaluates the soil's pH value.
+A simple website.
+Zero external sensors.